cloudnloud/teams/members/Bhanu.md

 - What is Infrastructure in IT ?
-Why it is important ?
+Why it is important ? [blog 1]
 -  Layers of Infrastructure ?
-Traditional vs cloud Infrastructure ?
+Traditional vs cloud Infrastructure ? [blog 1]
 -  What is storage ?
-Role of storage in infrastructure ?
+Role of storage in infrastructure ? [blog 1]
--  Components in storage Infrastructure
+-  Components in storage Infrastructure [blog 2]
--  Types of Storage ? - SAN , NAS and DAS (or Block,File and Object)
+-  Types of Storage ? - SAN , NAS and DAS (or Block,File and Object) [blog 3]
 -  Different vendors/market leaders in storage
 -  Areas of Storage management?
 Capacity,performance & availability
 -  Basics of storage - SVM, Aggregates, volumes,LUNs, qtrees etc